 - Spandauer – the perfect example of wienerbrød; flaky pastry filled with vanilla cream or jam

-- Napoleonshat (Napoleon’s hat) – shortbread cake with marzipan mass
+- Napoleonshat (Napoleon’s hat) – shortbread cake with marzipan filling

 9. Explore the canals of Copenhagen

-To see Copenhagen from a different perspective, take a guided canal tour on a boat!
 The tours depart either from Nyhavn or Ved Stranden in the center of the city and take you to some of the most famous buildings in Copenhagen, such as Christiansborg Palace, the former Copenhagen Stock Exchange building and others.
-The guides on these tours are really knowledgeable and funny and teach you so much about the history of the city.
+The guides on these tours are really knowledgeable and entertaining, and share a lot of interesting information about the history of the city.

-An eco-friendly and less touristy alternative to these tours is to rent kayaks from Kayak Republic or Kajakhotellet.
+As an alternative to these guided canal tours, you can rent kayaks from Kayak Republic or Kajakhotellet.
 You’ll have the option to either paddle through the city’s canals on your own or to be accompanied by an instructor who will ensure your safety and also be your tour guide.
 It’s a wonderful way to experience Copenhagen and at the same time do something active.

 10. Have street food and watch the sunset at Reffen